akka/akka/akka-docs/src/main/paradox/stream-typed.md

 @@@

-[Akka Streams](stream/index.md) make it easy to model typesafe message processing pipelines.
+@ref:[Akka Streams](stream/index.md) make it easy to model type-safe message processing pipelines.
 With typed actors it is possible to connect streams to actors without loosing the type information.

 To use the typed stream source and sink factories add the following dependency: